-Most important, a number of users of the textbook have repeatedly requested a more technical presentation of some of the basic models of labor economics.
-To accommodate this request, I have written a Mathematical Appendix that appears at the end of the textbook.
-This appendix presents a mathematical version of some of the canonical models in labor economics, including the neoclassical model of labor-leisure choice, the model of labor demand, a derivation of Marshall's rules of derived demand, and the schooling model.

-It is very important to emphasize that the Mathematical Appendix is an "add-on."
-None of the material in this appendix is a prerequisite to reading or understanding any of the discussion in the 12 core chapters of the textbook.
-Instructors who like to provide a more technical derivation of the various models can use the appendix as a takeoff point for their own discussion and presentation.
-This is the first time that such an appendix appears in the textbook, so I would particularly welcome any suggestions or reactions that would be useful in the presentation and organization of the material in the next edition (including suggestions for additional models that should be discussed).
+The last edition introduced a Mathematical Appendix that appears at the end of the textbook.
+This appendix presents a mathematical version of some of the canonical models in labor economics, including the neoclassical model of labor-leisure choice, the model of labor demand, and the schooling model.
+It is important to emphasize that the Mathematical Appendix is an "add-on."
+None of the material in this appendix is a prerequisite to reading or understanding any of the discussion in the core chapters of the textbook.
+Instructors who like to provide a more technical derivation of the various models can use the appendix as a takeoff point for their own presentation.
+Many instructors welcomed the addition of the mathematical appendix to the textbook.
+I, in turn, would truly welcome any suggestions about how the appendix can be expanded in future editions.

-Among the specific applications included in the Sixth Edition are:
+Among the specific changes contained in the Seventh Edition are: